s-rizvi/The-Open-Love-Letter-Project/README.md

 This project is shared for educational and devotional purposes under the CC BY-NC-ND 4.0 License.

 See [LICENSING.md](./LICENSING.md) for licensing guidelines.

 ## 🤝 Contributing

-It is my ambition to see this project become a series where other writers emulate this style of Qur'anic poetry.
+It is my ambition to see this project become a series where other writers also emulate this style of Qur'anic poetry.
+If you wish to become a collaborator, contact me on Instagram [@openloveletterproject](https://www.instagram.com/openloveletterproject)

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.